Audience: All Audiences | Read time: 9 min

 Ongoing: Regular Communication

 Add show signups to your main email list with appropriate segmentation.
 Tag them by city and show date so you can target them when you return to their market.
-Include them in your regular newsletter cadence, whether that is weekly, biweekly, or monthly.
+Include them in your regular newsletter cadence.

 The goal is not to email constantly.
 The goal is to make every message worth opening.